Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Method

 \subsection{Model}

-We consider an ensemble of $N$ two-level atoms that interact via a quantized electric field.
+We consider an ensemble of $N$ identical two-level atoms that interact via a quantized electromagnetic field.
 We distinguish two probe atoms from the system, which are labeled as ``1'' and ``2''.
 With the dipole approximation, the full Hamiltonian of the system is given by